 Polyolefin comes in a variety of stock thicknesses.
 The most common thicknesses are 60, 75, 80, and 100 gauge.
 One great feature of polyolefin shrink wrap a thicker film still offers great clarity.
 The advantage of using a thinner film is the roll length.
 Rolls of the thinner 60 gauge film are considerably longer than the 100 gauge film.
 Below is a breakdown of each polyolefin thickness and some general uses.

 This is the thinnest stock polyolefin film we offer.
 Some companies use a 50 gauge film for food products, but typically a 60 gauge polyolefin film will work for most light shrink film applications.

 Our 60 gauge centerfold polyolefin rolls come in lengths of 4375 feet.
 A 60 gauge shrink film does not require much heat to shrink or seal.
 It will have a fair amount of puncture and tear resistance.

 The most common uses for 60 gauge polyolefin shrink film are light food applications.
-We have several bakeries that use a light polyolefin rolls to wrap small bundles of cookies and other baked goods.
-Other customers commonly using a 60 gauge shrink film are: stationary companies, printers, and confectioners.
+We have several bakeries that use a light polyolefin roll to wrap small bundles of cookies and other baked goods.
+Other customers commonly using a 60 gauge shrink film are stationery companies, printers, and confectioners.